wenewzhang/mixin_network-nodejs-bot/README.md

 npm i npm
 ```

-### Then, create you first bot through [Mixin.One](https://developers.mixin.one/dashboard),if you get a "Invaild Data" message,Just finished all the required options.
+### Then, create you first bot through [Mixin.One](https://developers.mixin.one/dashboard),if you get a "Invaild Data" message,Just finish all the required options.

 Open the terminal and go to the workspace, make nodejs-bot directory
 ```